 FrontendMaintains automated test suites with API and unit tests.
 Validates against the API contract.

-TestingRuns E2E browser tests via Playwright MCP.
+TestingRuns E2E browser tests via Chrome browser MCP.
 In manual mode, opens a live browser for you to explore while capturing errors.

 E2E TestingConfigures pipelines, manages deployments, and sets up quality gates.